Hanmb17/C1_MS2_LIGHTSOUT/README.md

 - Iris Smok from Code Institute, my Cohort facilitator, for her wonderful advice during our weekly stand-ups.
 - My partner, Pete Williams, who kept me fed and watered and helped with testing.
 - My work colleagues at EWE Building Plastics, who tested the site and offered great feedback
+- Doug for my cohort for helping me with the testing md layout